Sailing the Island of Enchantment, and Much More Besides

-Easily accessible from the USA and with the full range of attractions the Caribbean has to offer, Puerto Rico is another fine charter destination.
+Easily accessible from the USA and with the full range of expected Caribbean attractions, Puerto Rico is another fine charter destination.

 Your trip to Puerto Rico for a sailboat holiday may start in the capital city San Juan for some cultural experience and historical context.
 But as the sailing focus is squarely on the archipelago traditionally known as the Spanish Virgin Islands, your travels may well take you straight to Puerto Del Rey Marina, one of the Caribbean's largest boat harbors.